ewasion137/ZenithPlayer/README.md

 I would be happy if you use it and review, or give an issue for a bug.

-It were made by help of AI (mostly in spectogram and other)

 ### Made on electron, web

 # How to install / build